Sloulama/rsschool-cv/cv.md

 | GitHub        | https://github.com/Sloulama              |

 ## Brief description
 Graduate of the Polytechnic University who wants to develop towards front-end development.
-In the future, I want get employed at EPAM.
+I am currently working as a computer teacher in a secondary school.

 ## Higher Education